queryluke/masseffect-5e-data/data/class-features/engineers-efficiency.md

 ---
-id: engineers_efficiency
 name: Engineer's Efficiency
+class: engineer
+level: 3
 ---
-Starting at {{ level }} level, you're able to optimize a basic tech power.
+Starting at 3rd level, you're able to optimize a basic tech power.
 Choose one of the following tech powers: Cryo Blast, Incinerate, or Overload.
 You always have this power prepared.
 You may cast a 1 tech point version of this power without expending any tech points.
 If you cast the power at a high level, you must spend all tech points as normal.